RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder link collections](/images/manual_quizbuilder_linkcollections.png)

-In the Link Collections tab you can link entire collections of products from your store to choices.
-This includes Shopify collections, tags and virtual vendors and variants collections.
+In the Link Collections tab, you can link entire collections of products from your store to choices.
+This includes Shopify collections, tags, virtual vendors, and variants collections.

-Once a collection is linked to a choice and the customer picks that choice, all the products in that collection will recieve 1 vote.
+Once a collection is linked to a choice and the customer picks that choice, all the products in that collection will receive 1 vote.

 To link a collection to a choice click on the white dropdown bar and start typing the name.